uviclibraries/html-css/act-2.md

     -   Whatever is between the anchor tags becomes the link.
 Our anchor tags surround some text within a paragraph, but could encompass paragraph, image, and even body tags.
 Changing where the anchor tags start and end change what needs to be clicked to go to the desired page.
     -   Back on your about page, let's put a link to go back to the index page.
     -   Add a paragraph to the bottom of the about page and make it a link to the index page.
 6. Note: it’s best to save your files without spaces in the name as it can look strange in the url bar.
 Instead, replace spaces with underscores or dashes.
-The same goes for image files.
-“Image page.html” should either be:
+The same goes for image files.<br><br>“Image page.html” should either be:
     -   “Image_page.html”
         **or**
     -   “Image-page.html”